 Everyone has a wonderful story to tell—one they fully intend to write.
 Some day…when the job is on track or the GPA is right or the baby sleeps through the night.
 When the planets are aligned or the kids are all grown or when you’ve finally got a room of your own.

 Many people ask me how I write.
 After much thought, I have an answer.
 Here it is: The secret to writing is staying in the chair.
 Then they ask, “How do you get there?”

 Five Nights, Five Tarts is for writers of any level, working on a project of any genre and at any stage in its development.
 This is your time set aside to develop your play, poem or pilot, your memoir, novel or short story, your college essay or dissertation, a love letter, a Dear John or Jane letter, your screenplay or blog.
 The only requirement for enrollment is a desire to write.

 Five Nights, Five Tarts is a weekly space for a small group of writers to shut down their phones, computers and tablets, to step out of the ordinary day with its extraordinary demands.
 A space to settle into silence and switch on your imagination.

-Five Nights, Five Tarts is more a writing workshop than a writing class.
+Five Nights, Five Tarts is a writing workshop and class.
 I will run it, monitor it and moderate.
 I will read each writer’s work weekly outside of class so I am familiar with your ideas, project and plan.

 Five Nights, Five Tarts is a place to enjoy the privilege of time set aside to focus on a project in the side-by-side company of other writers and a guide.
 Then, we eat a warm tart, read and chat.